ukrcode/postcss-boost-specificity/CONTRIBUTING.md

 ## License

-By contributing to examples, you agree that your contributions will be licensed under the `LICENSE` file in the root directory of this source tree.
+By contributing to this repo, you agree that your contributions will be licensed under the `LICENSE` file in the root directory of the repository.